MarianaEel/Non-linear-equation-Find-root-Matlab-method/README.md

 # Non-linear-equation-Find-root-Matlab-method
-Using matlab ro find root of  non linear equations
+Using matlab to find root of  non linear equations